 Featuring five chalets all of which are connected by bridges and paved pathways to the main lodge are available at the Lodge.
 The safari-style cottages are named Tambotie, Leopard, Shepherds Tree, Elephant, and Rhino.

 This exclusive Lodge nestles within the Black Rhino Private Reserve, which forms part of the Greater Pilanesberg National Park in South Africa's North West Province.
 The size of the malaria-free Pilanesberg National Park exceeds 57 000 hectares.& The Black Rhino Reserve is in the North-Western region of the Pilanesberg National Park measuring just under 2000 acres in size.

 The Lodge enjoys traversing rights across the Greater Pilanesberg National Park in its open game vehicle.
 The vegetation found here is predominantly sweet veld and compliments the sourced and mixed veld of the park itself.
 The mighty buffalo is regularly encountered as these have made their home in the most remote regions of the park which are not accessible to the public.

 Due to a large number of Tambotie trees found in reserve, the bad-tempered Black rhino is home here.
 The reserve is entered exclusively through the lodge's private entrance gate on the western side of the sanctuary.

-The Black Rhino Reserve is home to the 'Big Five' including the lion, white and black rhino, leopard, buffalo and the elephant.
-Cheetahs and wild dogs, as well as antelope species such as sable, tsessebe, eland, gemsbok and springbok, can also be encountered on the safari drives or walking safaris.
+The Black Rhino Reserve is home to the 'Big Five' including the lion, white and black rhino, leopard, buffalo, and elephant.
+Cheetahs and wild dogs, as well as antelope species such as sable, tsessebe, eland, gemsbok, and springbok, can also be encountered on the safari drives or walking safaris.
 Birdwatching in the Black Rhino Reserve is also a bird watcher paradise as over 354 bird species have been recorded here.